volke0/The-Fantasy-RPG-Engine/README.md

 Make sure you include it in the same folder as the .exe AND the databases for the program to run!

-BUT, if you prefer not to hassle with compiling feel free to download the compiled engine from the Release section above.
+BUT, if you prefer not to hassle with compiling feel free to download the compiled engine from the Releases section above.

 # Future Plans
 I plan on finishing the demo game to be in a more playable state and then making a video about it!